rancher/api-spec/specification.md

 type        | description
 ------------|------------
 "string"    | UTF-8 string
-"password"  | String that should not be displayed "float"     | JSON uses double-precision [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point) "int"       | "int"s are just floats in JSON, so the min/max safe values are &#177; 2<sup>53</sup>.
-Other clients may have signed 32-bit integers, so be careful with any values that may approach 2<sup>31</sup>.
+"password"  | Same as string, but hint to the client that they should use a password field "multiline" | Same as string, but hint to the client that they should use a textarea "float"     | JSON uses double-precision [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point) "int"       | "int"s are just floats in JSON, so the min/max safe values are &#177; 2<sup>53</sup>.
+Other clients may use signed 32-bit integers, so be careful with any values that may approach 2<sup>31</sup>.
 "date"      | As a string, see [dates](#dates)
 "blob"      | Binary data, encoded as a string "boolean"   | Boolean